-March 21 is a public holiday in Iraq to mark celebration of the Kurdish New Year – Nowruz.
+March 21 is a public holiday in Iraq to mark the celebration of the Kurdish New Year – Nowruz.
 This year, the Iraqi government declared Thursday, March 22 also a public holiday.
-It’s therefore a long weekend for us.
+It’s, therefore, a long weekend for us.
 We decided to visit the National Museum of Iraq, aka the Iraqi Museum on Thursday.